ppy/osu-wiki/wiki/Beatmaps/en.md

 ## Ranked Statuses

-Both ranked and approved beatmaps requires approval from two [Beatmap Nominators](/wiki/Beatmap_Nominators).
+Both ranked and approved beatmaps require approval from two [Beatmap Nominators](/wiki/Beatmap_Nominators).
 They can influence the stats on a player's profile, which is what makes them different from a [pending](/wiki/Glossary#pending) or [graveyarded](/wiki/Glossary#graveyard) beatmap.

 ### Ranked